 - Kolokythakia Tiganita- courgette in a crispy batter which has been made with soda water to keep it light and crispy!

 - Horta- wild greens steamed and simply dressed with lemon juice and olive oil.
 Delicious as a light meal with potatoes or freshly baked bread.

-- Spanakorizo- rice, pan cooked with spinach, onion, and seasonings and drizzled with lemon juice.
+- Spanakorizo- rice cooked with spinach, onions, seasoned and drizzled with lemon juice.

 - Tomatokeftedes- tomato and mint fritters fried in olive oil; a specialty to try if you’re in Santorini!

-Greeks do fabulous desserts.
-However, in many traditional tavernas, you won’t find a huge selection.
-This is because locals usually go to a zacharoplasteio( pastry shop) where dessert is a specialty and coffees are served as an accompaniment.
-However, often after your meal, you may find a complimentary dish of watermelon or a slice of Ravani, a semolina-based cake with which to round off your meal!
+Greeks cook legendary desserts.
+However, in many traditional tavernas, you won’t find a huge selection, because locals tend to prefer pasty shops for a luscious dessert after their main meal.
+However, often, after your meal, you may find a complimentary dish of watermelon or a slice of Ravani cake, a semolina-based cake that will leave the sweetest taste in your mouth!

-With the origins of winemaking in Greece going back around 6,500 years, Greeks certainly do know how to make the most memorable of wines.
-With many different varieties of grapes, there is always something for every palate.
-You can also try retsina, a dry white, resinated wine.
+With the origins of winemaking in Greece going back to almost 6,500 years, Greeks certainly know how to make the most delectable of wines, and with many different varieties of grapes, there is something for every palate.
+You can try retsina, a dry white, resinated wine.
 Unfairly considered to being an unrefined ‘people’s wine’, this term in itself could be seen in another light.
 It’s a people’s wine for a reason, consistently a favorite of many!